matsev/getting-familiar-with-spring-boot/README.md

 - Open the `Application` class and locate the `main` method of your program.
 All Spring Boot program (including web applications) will use a main method as entry point.
 Consequently, you can debug your program by pointing your debugger to this method before you execute it.
 - There is also a Maven plugin (`mvn spring-boot:run`) that can start your application.
-The Maven plugin is useful if you are working with a webapp and change static assets, it will it will be automatically be picked up without the need of rebooting the app.
 - Lastly, if you build your application `mvn package` you will get an executable jar file that can be started from the command line `$ java -jar [your project]-0.0.1-SNAPSHOT.jar`.